alifar76/MAWQ/README.md

-# MAWQ
-Microbiome Analysis using Workflow of QIIME
+# MAWQ (Microbiome Analysis using Workflow of QIIME) v0.1.0

 Background
 ------